EdgeJH/exitst8.github.io/javascript/index.md

 ---
-layout: post-list
+layout: javascript-list
-title: All Posts
+title: All Javascript
-excerpt: "A List of Posts"
+excerpt: "A List of JavaScripts"
 comments: false
 ---